intel/ai-innovation-bridge/ai-prototyping-challenge-2023/README.md

-# Intel AI Reference Kit Prototyping Challenge: Reinvent With Intel Codebase
+# Intel AI Reference Kit Prototyping Challenge

 The AI Reference Kit Prototyping Challenge allows developers to compete and learn how to build practical AI applications using intel-optimized software on intel hardware platforms.
 In this challenge, you assume the persona of a “Consulting AI Developer,” you are tasked with delivering a prototype application to a technology review board in just a few days.
 The application must meet the following requirements:
 - Must include at least one modular AI services based on a unique AI Reference Kit